 The Beginner’s Guide to UCAT is an in-depth summary of UCAT and how to prepare for the UCAT exam.
 It covers what you should know about the UCAT exam and whether you need to sit the exam.

 The UCAT or University Clinical Aptitude Test is an admissions test for entry into medical, dental and clinical science degree programs used by the UCAT ANZ Consortium of universities in Australia and New Zealand.

-The UCAT exam replaces the UMAT exam from 2019.
+The UCAT exam replaced the UMAT exam in 2019.

 The UCAT exam is used for universities in their selection of applicants with the most suitable mental abilities, attitudes and professional behaviours that are required for new doctors and dentists.

 Once started the test cannot be paused for a break but before each subtest there is a timed instruction section.

 The test format for each UCAT subtest is outlined below:

 |UCAT Subtest||Questions||Test Duration*|